DevExpress/devextreme-documentation/concepts/05 UI Components/Map/10 Specify the Provider and Type.md

 ---

 When using maps, you should include an API key that authenticates your application.
 Specify this key using the [key](/api-reference/10%20UI%20Widgets/dxMap/1%20Configuration/key '/Documentation/ApiReference/UI_Components/dxMap/Configuration/key/') option.
-Note that this option can also accept an object with keys for every available provider.
+Note that this property can also accept an object with keys for every available provider.
 For more information on API keys, refer to the documentation of the specific map provider.

 ---
 ##### jQuery